 The project

-The search perimeter targeted the southern suburbs accessible by RER B, the line that would connect them to their respective offices (Denfert-Rochereau for her, Chatelet for him).
-Antony, Bourg-la-Reine and Sceaux ticked all the boxes: quality of life, transport links and quality schools.
+The search area covered the southern suburbs served by the RER B, the line linking them to their respective offices (Denfert-Rochereau for her, Châtelet for him).
+Antony, Bourg-la-Reine and Sceaux ticked every box: quality of life, transport links and good schools.

 The search strategy